shirsbrunner/shirsbrunner.github.io/src/articles/20250119_Type_Ultra/typetester.md

 layout: typespecimen.njk
 initTypeSpecimen: Darkside of the moon!
 urlbase: '/articles/20250119_Type_Ultra/'
-fontname: AD-Ultra-ExtraBold
+fontname: AD-Ultra-Serif-ExtraBold
 ---

 ## Typeface-Info
 Work in Progress!
 Something to maybe sometimes replace Montserrat on this page.
-Currently looks like Impact
+No longer looks like Impact and has some serif appeal now (all over the place, but hey :D )

 ## Things to look out for
-Less Impact more individuality.
-Maybe serifs, maybe a variable Font.
+Adjustments, Kerning, Maybe a variable Font.